bfhmea4/practice_spring/docs/index.md

 ## Application Documentation

 The first common concept is demonstrated by this very website.
-Most applications are likely need user documention and this website will be used to host such documentation.
+Most applications likely need user documention and this website will be used to host such documentation.

 The documentation for this website was built using [MkDocs](https://www.mkdocs.org/), hosted as Github Pages, and deployed by putting in place the necessary Github action workflow.